-Cats can get bored.
-Mostly they will sleep more if they are bored so it is good to provide them with mental stimulation.
+Mostly they will sleep more if they are bored, so it is good to provide them with mental stimulation.

 Kittens and cats are naturally inquisitive.
-Anyone who has a cat knows that an empty cardboard box is a must explore opportunity for a cat.
+Anyone who has a cat knows that an empty cardboard box is a fabulous plaything to a cat.

 Climbing structures are loved by cats and they do provide the double duty of being a scratching post also as they are usually covered in carpet or sisal.

-Love is also looking after our cats every day of the week and keeping up routines like brushing, keeping the litter box clean, watching their weight and general health such as flea control and providing a good diet.
+How to have a happy cat is also looking after our cats every day of the week and keeping up routines like grooming, keeping the litter box clean, watching their weight and general health such as flea control and providing a good diet.